hasufell/pnmixer/HACKING.md

 * if unsure whether to make a function static or not, make it static first
 * use unsigned ints instead of signed ints whenever possible

+## Translating

+In order to update the po files, run the following command:

+	cd po && make update-po

 ## How to contribute

 * [pull request on github](https://github.com/nicklan/pnmixer/pulls)